jonathan-s/pelican-obsidian/README.md

 Phrased differently, if you don't like that `#` is included in the name of the tag when you name it `#my-tag` and you think that internal pelican links are difficult to remember and would like to use `[[ my link ]]` as an internal link instead this plugin would be for you.

+If the article doesn't exist it will return text only.
+That way, there is a possibility of clearly separating posts that should belong on the blog and linked as such vs posts that should only belong inside Obsidian.

 Installation
 ------------